pollinico/SAND_opt_nonlinFVDs/README.md

-# SAND optimization of nonlinear fluid viscous dampers (FVDs)
+# SAND optimization for seismic retrofitting of hysteretic structures with linear and nonlinear fluid viscous dampers (FVDs)

 Size and placement of nonlinear fluid viscous dampers with a simultaneous analysis and design (SAND) optimization approach.
 The approach is used for retrofitting nonlinear hysteretic structures subjected to transient seismic excitation.